bandada-infra/boilerplate/README.md

 cp env.development.local.example .env.development.local
 ```

-and add your environment variables: group id and if necessary also the group api key.
+and add your environment variables: group id and group api key (if the group is not a credential group).

 ### Run de development server